3rd-Son/3rd-Son/README.md

 ## :sassy_man:  About me
-- :technologist: I am a `Data Scientist`
+- :technologist: I am a `Full Stack Data Scientist`, `Data Analyst` and `Technical Writing`
 - :technologist: I love using Software as a solution for every `Problem`
-- 📝 I have a strong foundation and interest in `Data Science` and `Artificial Intelligence`
+- 📝 I have a strong foundation and interest in `Artificial Intelligence`
-- :student: I’m currently learning: `Full Stack Data Sciene`, `Machine Learning Engineering`, `Deep Learning`, `Computer Vision`, and `Natural Language Processing`
+- :student: My other Stacks: `Machine Learning Engineering`, `Deep Learning`, `Computer Vision`, and `Natural Language Processing`
-- :nerd_face: Always `learning new things`
+- :nerd_face: Always `learning new things and growing`
+- :musical_keyboard: :saxophone: I am a cool musician majoring on `alto sax` and `piano`

 <br>